First Things

-First Things (FT) is a journal aimed at "advanc[ing] a religiously informed public philosophy for the ordering of society", focusing on theology, liturgy, history of religion, church history, culture, education, society, politics, literature, book reviews, and poetry.
+First Things is a journal aimed at "advanc[ing] a religiously informed public philosophy for the ordering of society", focusing on theology, liturgy, history of religion, church history, culture, education, society, politics, literature, book reviews, and poetry.
 First Things is inter-religious, inter-denominational and ecumenical, especially Christian and Jewish.
-It articulates Christian ecumenism, Christian–Jewish dialogue, erudite social and political conservatism and a critique of contemporary society.
+It articulates Christian ecumenism, Christian–Jewish dialogue, social and political conservatism and a critique of contemporary society.

 First Things is published by the New York–based Institute on Religion and Public Life (IRPL) as a monthly, except for bi-monthly issues covering June/July and August/September, and has a circulation of approximately 30,000 copies.
-First Things founding editor and editor-in-chief, from 1990 to his death in 2009, was Richard John Neuhaus.
-Since 2011, R. R. Reno has served as editor.
+First Things founding editor, and editor-in-chief from 1990 to his death in 2009, was Richard John Neuhaus.
+Since 2011, R. R. Reno has been editor.

 Ross Douthat wrote that, through First Things, Neuhaus demonstrated "that it was possible to be an intellectually fulfilled Christian".
-George Weigel, a long-time contributor and IRPL board member, wrote in Newsweek that, under the influence of Neuhaus, First Things had "quickly became, under his leadership and inspiration, the most important vehicle for exploring the tangled web of religion and society in the English-speaking world."
+George Weigel, a long-time contributor and IRPL board member, wrote in Newsweek that, under the influence of Neuhaus, First Things had "quickly became, under his leadership and inspiration, the most important vehicle for exploring the tangled web of religion and society in the English-speaking world".

 History

-First Things was founded in March 1990 by Richard John Neuhaus, a Lutheran pastor turned Catholic priest, intellectual, writer, and activist.
+First Things was founded in March 1990 by Richard John Neuhaus, a Lutheran pastor, intellectual, writer, and activist.
 He started the journal, along with some long-time friends and collaborators, after he left the Rockford Institute.
+Later in 1990, Neuhaus converted to Catholicism; Neuhaus was ordained a Catholic priest a year later.

 In 1996, in response to the Colorado Supreme Court's decision in Romer v.
-Evans, which the magazine's leaders correctly predicted the Supreme Court of the United States would uphold on appeal, First Things published a symposium titled "The End of Democracy?", which denounced the ruling and included an essay by Charles Colson calling Christians to consider what future level of resistance might be necessary in the face of such a ruling.
+Evans, which the Supreme Court of the United States would uphold on appeal, First Things published a symposium titled "The End of Democracy?", which denounced the ruling and included an essay by Charles Colson arguing that Christians were "fast approaching" the point where "direct, extra-political confrontation of the judicially controlled regime" would be necessary, and that from a Christian standpoint "revolution can be justified."
 The symposium was widely denounced by the mainstream press and more moderate conservatives including the magazine's own Midge Decter, who screamed at Neuhaus in a telephone call, and David Brooks.
 It led to the resignation of editorial board members Gertrude Himmelfarb and Walter Berns.

 Neuhaus, the journal's editor-in-chief until his death in January 2009, regularly wrote columns called "The Public Square" and "While We're At It".
 Three editors served under Neuhaus: James Nuechterlein, a Lutheran, from 1990 to 2004; Damon Linker, who converted from Judaism to Catholicism, from 2004 to 2005, when he left over disagreements with Neuhaus (whom he later criticized heavily in his book The Theocons); and Joseph Bottum, a Catholic, from 2005, upon returning from The Weekly Standard.